agathoklisx/libved/README.md

    --sub=`replacement string'
                      - '&' can be used to mean the full captured string
-                     -  to include a white space, the string should be (double) quoted,
+                     -  to include a white space, the string should be (double) quoted, and in that case and to include a '"' it should be escaped.
                      -  if has regular expression support, then \1\2... can be used to mean, `nth' captured substring numbering from one.